Online Collaborative Space Build Guide for Slack

 • Private: The channel can only be viewed or joined by invite.
 A public channel can be made private later.
 However, the reverse is not true.
 You cannot make a private channel public.

-8. Once all of the members have been selected, click the Add members button.
+9. Once all of the members have been selected, click the Add button.

 File Sharing

-1. To share a file, select the Attach file button illustrated by a paper clip in the Message box.
+1. To share a file, select the Attach button ("+" sign) in the Message box.

 3. Select the file you want to upload.